alphagov/govuk-frontend/docs/publishing.md

 git push --tags
 ```
 Note: Specifying `--tags` here will push the release tags to origin.
+Note: The command also runs tests to ensure the contents of `dist` match `src`.
+These tests live in `after-build-dist.test.js`.

-12. Open a PR for these changes.
+16. Open a PR for these changes.

 ## Updating other repos that consume `govuk-frontend`